farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 >
 > _First I'll distract them.
 Then you gotta make a run for it.
 OK?_

 This is a good way to contribute to an operation when you don't have a good rating in the action at hand.
-A clever setup action lets you help the team indirectly.
+A clever setup action lets you help the team indirectly - either in the moment or via a `flashback`.
 Multiple follow-up actions may take advantage of your setup as long as it makes sense in the fiction.

 ### From Zero to Limited